terraform-linters/tflint/README.md

 ### Do I need to install Terraform for TFLint to work?
 No. TFLint works as a single binary because Terraform is embedded as a library.
 Note that this means that the version of Terraform used is determined for each TFLint version.
 See also [Compatibility with Terraform](docs/user-guide/compatibility.md).

-### TFLint reports a loading error in my code, but this is valid in Terraform.
-Why?
-First, check the version of Terraform and TFLint you are using.
-TFLint loads files differently than the installed Terraform, so an error can occur if the version of Terraform supported by TFLint is different from the installed Terraform.

 ## Debugging